tuandatdavid/kaios-metro-launcher/README.md

 ## To-Do

- - Some ui stuff
+ - Some UI stuff
+ - Dialer

 Feel free to submit a merge request if you want to implement something new!!
+Help would be appreciated, I don't know javascript

 ## Build